 • support teachers with meetings with families or carry these out

-• manage staff with responsibilities for SEN
+• manage staff who have responsibility for SEN

 Early years SENCos: